 During 1995-1996 Dr. David Driscoll was Assistant Professor of Classics.
 Dr. Driscoll received his B.A. in Greek from Vassar College and his M.A. and Ph.D. in Classics at the University of North Carolina at Chapel Hill.
 He had previously taught at Gustavus Adolphus College in Minnesota.

 Joining the faculty as a tenure-track Assistant Professor in 1996 was Dr. Aileen Ajootian, who received her Ph.D. in Classical Archaeology at Bryn Mawr College.
 She had taught at Cleveland State University, the University of Oregon, McMaster University and College Year in Athens.
 Dr. Ajootian became Chairperson in 2004, and the department has grown significantly under her leadership.
 She has published widely on the material remains of ancient Greece.
+In 2012 she was promoted to Full Professor.

 Dr. James Barrett also joined the department in 1996, having received his Ph.D. from Cornell University and having taught there and at Colby College.
 He left the University of Mississippi for Colby College in 1999.